 To take advantage of every single nap, I begin by prioritizing my tasks.
 I keep a running list on Trello.
 By using Trello’s calendar feature, I organize all of my things and can easily see what’s due.
 Those items get top priority and there is ZERO time wasted wondering what to do next.
 Additionally, if something on my list can’t be done, no worries.
 I just move on to the next thing.

 For instance, there was one time I planned to clean my oven.
 I didn’t realize the night before when I made the plan that I was out of oven cleaner.
 I spent the rest of the afternoon wondering if I should wake my child from their nap to go buy oven cleaner, or if I should wait.
 Now, if something similar were to happen, I would just go to my Trello list and do the next best thing.
 No time wasted.
-No task left permanently undone.
-My home stays my sanctuary and everyone is happy.
+No task is left permanently undone.
+My home continues to be part of my sanctuary and everyone is happy.

 Spend 20 minutes on Sunday night and plan out the remainder of your week.
 Things will flow so much faster.